All Articles

 Like any specialized piece of equipment—such as a car—transformers can develop problems that are difficult to properly diagnose in the field.
 Sometimes, field tests struggle to indicate or report a problem accurately.
 The number of tests available to a field technician is also limited, making a field inspection less thorough than one performed in a controlled production space.

 When your transformer comes to Maddox, everything is done in a controlled environment, from the initial evaluation to the final stage of the repair.
 This ensures the problem is correctly diagnosed and corrected.
-This also allows us to run the transformer through the repair process with the same rigorous standards applied to the manufacture of new or reconditioned units.
+This also allows us to run the transformer through the repair process with the same rigorous standards applied to the manufacture of new or remanufactured units.

 4. Is it quicker to repair or replace?